Leto II Atreides: God Emperor of Dune

 A little more than 3,500 years have passed, and in God Emperor of Dune, Leto is now almost fully transformed into a sandworm.
-He is almost invulnerable to physical damage; only his face is susceptible to injury, and his single greatest weakness that he shares with the sandworms, an intense vulnerability to water, is a secret.
+He is almost invulnerable to physical damage, his lone weakness being an intense vulnerability to water, shared by the sandworms themselves.
 "Leto's peace" has kept the universe quiet for that time, and the entirety of human society has become an audience for him.
 He is their emperor; he is their god.
 His all-female army of Fish Speakers keeps order and act as priestesses.
-Leto believes that a female army is a nurturing disciplinarian, while a male army is essentially predatory, always turns against its civilian support base in the absence of an enemy, and has "a strong tendency toward homosexual activities".

-Desolate Dune is gone; Arrakis is now a verdant planet with a great river named after Duncan Idaho.
+Arrakis is now a verdant planet with a great river named after Duncan Idaho.
 Except for Leto, the sandworms are extinct, and all that is left of the "ocean without water", bahr bela ma, is a desert preserve set aside for Leto alone.
-This remnant is called the Sareer and is about the size of California.
 The old institutions, the Bene Gesserit, the Bene Tleilax, the Spacing Guild, the houses Major and Minor, the Landsraad, the technocrats of Ix, and CHOAM, have all faded from power in the face of Leto's hydraulic despotism: since he has absolute control of the spice on which the whole universe depends, he has the universe in the palm of his hand, and ruthlessly enforces his simplistic order.

 Leto has taken over the Bene Gesserit's breeding program for himself, the same program that produced his father, the Kwisatz Haderach.
 His Golden Path is nearly assured now, and his long rule has begun to bore him; the trap of prescience is an existence without surprises.
 To ensure that humanity will survive, Leto has spent millennia enforcing quiescence on humanity: people rarely travel, rarely fight in wars, rarely do anything but live and worship him.
 This repression has created in humanity a deep and urgent need to explode upon the universe, scattering itself beyond the reach of any single tyrant.
 Leto seeks a solution in which he might die without destroying his people; if a god commits suicide, his worshippers would commit suicide with him.
 The only option is revolution, so Leto breeds for the person who will overthrow him: Siona Atreides, the daughter of his majordomo, Moneo.